 They found a food scientist and figured out how to do packaging, and pretty soon, they were selling the sauces out of their restaurants.

-Don’t worry — you don’t need a food scientist to get into retail!
-Chen-Chen Huo, co-founder of San Francisco’s MAC’D, says restaurant owners and operators should:
+Don't worry — you don't need a food scientist to get into retail!
+Chen-Chen Huo, co-founder of San Francisco's MAC'D, shares advice for restaurant owners and operators:

 "Think of different ways to package your offerings, whether it's branded cocktail kits or build-your-own pasta.
 Guests can bring your experience home or stock their pantry.
 It's about thinking of new ways to add value to customers who are experiencing cooking fatigue after months of being at home."

-If you’re not sure what your customers are looking for and what they’d be interested in buying, ask!
-You can ask a few loyal regulars next time they pick up an order, or you can use social media to ask your followers (try an Instagram poll or Facebook post).
+If you're not sure what your customers are looking for and what they'd be interested in buying, ask them!
+You can talk to a few loyal regulars next time they pick up an order, or you can use social media to ask your followers (try an Instagram poll or Facebook post).